Looking for a unique destination to celebrate New Year's Eve? Here are some of our favorite locations to ring in the New Year!

 Looking for a truly unique location to celebrate New Year’s Eve?
 Reykjavik offers renowned nightlife and beautiful scenery, making for a very memorable New Year’s celebration.
 This holiday is characterized by large bonfires throughout the city and tons of fireworks.
 Icelandic law allows the purchase of fireworks around New Year’s Eve.
 As a result, almost everyone sets off fireworks around midnight, lighting up the Arctic sky.
 You may even be lucky enough to witness the Northern Lights!
 The nightlife in Reykjavik is among the best in the world and offers endless possibilities of where to spend the early morning hours of the New Year.

 Looking to prolong the New Years celebration?
-In Japan the celebration can last up to a week, starting on December 29 and lasting until January 4.
+Celebrations on Japan tours can last up to a week, starting on December 29 and lasting until January 4.
 Though most of the city closes down during the week, the streets, as well as restaurants and clubs, are still packed with people.
 New Year’s celebration in Tokyo includes fireworks, dancing, singing, and eating the traditional Toshikoshi Soba (New Year’s Eve noodle).
 These long noodles symbolize a long and healthy life.
 Another tradition is listening to Juya No Kane, the Watch-Night Bell, which rings 108 times at temples throughout Japan, symbolizing a prosperous and happy New Year.
 The Tokyo Tower is one of the most popular places to celebrate the New Year.
 An additional bonus of spending New Years in Tokyo is that on January 1st, the gates to the Imperial Palace open to the public; this only happens on one other day throughout the year.